 Description of Training Opportunities

-The Rutgers University Behavioral Health Care-Piscataway Psychology Internship program provides a core advanced training experience in five tracks of specialization.
+The Rutgers University Behavioral Health Care-Piscataway Psychology Internship program provides advanced clinical training experience within five specialized tracks.
 We accept one intern per track.
 Each specialization area is based on the primary placement, where the accepted intern will spend 3 days per week.
 Applications are to be submitted for the specific tracks that are described below.
 In addition, during orientation, interns will choose a second minor rotation (one day per week).

 Child Therapeutic Day School Track (1 position)

 This position is within the Child Therapeutic Day School.
 This program serves students who have been classified as emotionally disturbed by their school districts and have been judged to require longer-term (at least a year) of therapeutically-based out-of-district placement.
-This position includes assessment, individual and family therapy, group therapy, milieu therapy and case consultation.
+This position includes assessment, individual and family therapy, group therapy, milieu therapy and consultation.
+The primary supervisor is Kelly Walker Moore, Psy.D.

 Adolescent School-Based Track (1 position)

-This position is at the South Brunswick School Based Youth Services Program.
-This program is a collaboration between UBHC and the South Brunswick School District.
-South Brunswick is a large, suburban, multicultural district in Central Jersey.
-Services provided to traditionally underserved children and families include: evaluation; individual, family and group therapy; consultation with on-site psychiatrists; psycho-educational activities and support groups; program development and evaluation; consultation with school staff and community entities around client care issues; participation in school and community advocacy groups.
+This position is at the Edison School Based Program.
+Edison is a large, suburban, multicultural district in Central Jersey.
+Services provided include: evaluation; individual, family and group therapy; psycho-educational activities and support groups; program development and evaluation; consultation with school staff and community entities around client care issues; participation in school and community advocacy groups.
+The primary supervisor is Suzi Millar, Psy.D.

 Adolescent Forensic Track (1 position)

-This position is located within a residential juvenile justice setting, approximately 10 miles from the main campus, in affiliation with University Correctional HealthCare (UCHC) and the Juvenile Justice Commission.
+This position is located within The New Jersey Training School for Boys, a residential correctional justice setting, approximately 10 miles from the main campus.
+This track is in affiliation with University Correctional HealthCare (UCHC) and the Juvenile Justice Commission (JJC).
 In this position, the intern will provide assessment, individual and group therapy, as well as consultation for an adolescent male forensic population.
+The primary supervisor is Jason Fleming, Psy.D.

 Adult Severe Mental Illness Track (1 position)